Peoples Bancorp of North Carolina (NASDAQ:PEBK) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) in a research report report published on Sunday.
+StockNews.com assumed coverage on shares of Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) in a research report sent to investors on Monday morning.
 The brokerage issued a buy rating on the bank’s stock.

 Peoples Bancorp of North Carolina Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Thursday, September 15th.
-Stockholders of record on Friday, September 2nd were given a dividend of $0.18 per share.
-This represents a $0.72 annualized dividend and a dividend yield of 2.54%.
-The ex-dividend date was Thursday, September 1st.
-Peoples Bancorp of North Carolina’s payout ratio is currently 27.27%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 15th.
+Stockholders of record on Friday, December 2nd will be given a dividend of $0.18 per share.
+The ex-dividend date of this dividend is Thursday, December 1st.
+This represents a $0.72 annualized dividend and a dividend yield of 2.48%.
+Peoples Bancorp of North Carolina’s dividend payout ratio is currently 27.27%.

 Peoples Bancorp of North Carolina, Inc operates as the bank holding company for Peoples Bank that provides various commercial and consumer banking products and services to individuals and small to medium-sized businesses.
 It offers checking, savings, money market, and time deposits; demand deposits; and certificates of deposit, as well as borrowed funds.